garronej/evt/docs/api/evt/post.md

 When `evt.isHandled(data)` return `true`, `post(data)` is invoked synchronously and the new post count is returned.
 When `postAsyncOnceHandled(data)` is invoked at a time where`evt.isHandled(data)` returns `false`, the `data` will be kept on hold and posted only once a candidate handler is attached.

-`evt.post(data)` is not invoked synchronously as soon as the candidate handler is attached but is sheduled to be invoked in a microtask.
+`evt.post(data)` is not invoked synchronously as soon as the candidate handler is attached but is scheduled to be invoked in a microtask.
-When the call to post is delayed `postAsyncOnceHandled(data)` returns a promise that resolve with the new post count after `post(data)` have been invoked.
+When the call to post is delayed `postAsyncOnceHandled(data)` returns a promise that resolves with the new post count after `post(data)` has been invoked.

 ```typescript
 import { Evt } from "evt";